 I created a simple Risk Assessment for the group which all participating families would be asked to agree to.
 A copy of this can be downloaded below.
 This was to be reviewed regularly to ensure that it met the most recent legislation.

-Finally I created a simple action plan to detail what would happen in order to plan the walks.
+Finally I created a simple action plan to detail what needed happen in order to plan each of the walks.
 The actions in blue were carried out by me as the co-ordinator and the ones in red involved other members of the group.

 To date we have organised eight walks.
 Four were with other families and four were on our own.
 In total seven families have attended with a core of four families attending regularly.
 We have visited: